don-reba/peoples-note/doc/readme.txt

 Evernote Support
 ----------------

-In order to enable this, you have to set your developer key in "src\client\API Key.h".
+In order to enable this, you need to get a developer API key from Evernote and set it in "src\client\src\API Key.h".